SoftUni-Internal/interactive-content/EN/02-Components-Deep-Dive/02-Higher-Order-Components.md

 Whereas as component transforms props into UI.

-- **HOC** is a simple function to which we can pass a component we have and receive another component.
+- **HOC** is a simple function to which we can pass a component we have and receive another component

 ```js
 const EnhancedComponent = higherOrderComponent(WrappedComponent);